-Under the steer of the CRC, the Group manages primarily credit risk, market risk, longevity risk, property risk, operational risk, legal and compliance risk, leveraging risk, and environmental, social and governance risk arising from its businesses through various management committees such as the Infrastructure Financing and Securitisation Investment Committee (IFSIC), Credit Committee (CC), Transaction Approval Committee (TAC), Asset and Liability Committee (ALCO), Operational Risk Committee (ORC), Longevity Risk Committee (LRC) and Environmental, Social and Governance Committee (ESGC).
+Under the steer of the CRC, the Group manages primarily credit risk, market risk, longevity risk, property price risk, operational risk, legal and compliance risk, leveraging risk, and environmental, social and governance risk arising from its businesses through various management committees such as the Infrastructure Financing and Securitisation Investment Committee (IFSIC), Infrastructure Financing and Securitisation Collateral Manager Committee (IFSCMC), Credit Committee (CC), Transaction Approval Committee (TAC), Asset and Liability Committee (ALCO), Operational Risk Committee (ORC), Longevity Risk Committee (LRC) and Environmental, Social and Governance Committee (ESGC).
 Other than the IFSIC, which is chaired by an Executive Director, all of these management committees are chaired by the Chief Executive Officer with members including the relevant Senior Vice Presidents, General Counsel, and senior staff from the relevant functional departments.